The Road to Making Tax Digital

 Following this consultation, in 2017 the government proposed a timeline for implementation.
 Originally the regime was to be compulsory for Income Tax, VAT and Corporation Tax reporting on a staggered basis from April 2018.
-However, this was delayed due to a variety of factors, not least the pressure from the accountancy profession that the lack of detail in the proposals made it impossible to advise and support clients with the transition in the timeframe given.
+However, this was delayed due to a variety of factors.
+One of which was the pressure from the accountancy profession that the lack of detail made it impossible to advise and support clients with the transition in the timeframe given.
 The timeline was amended to start in April 2019 for VAT return reporting, with other taxes not being made compulsory before April 2020.

 Client Support Ensured

 Within GWA, our bookkeeping and VAT team had grown in number and knowledge to ensure we could support clients with the change.
-The MTD team kept the partners and staff at GWA up to date with how the implementation of MTD was evolving and we talked to our clients about this at every opportunity.
+The MTD team kept the partners and staff at GWA up to date with how the implementation of MTD was evolving.
+In addition, we talked to our clients about this topic at every opportunity.